 10. PutterBall Golf Pong Game

 Even the pros need to blow off steam and enjoy themselves every so often.
 While putting practice can be satisfying, it can also be somewhat repetitive and solitary.
 Although it's a little pricey, PutterBall gives golf enthusiasts the opportunity to get some putting practice in while also enjoying a fun and highly social game with friends, colleagues, or family members.

 PutterBall is designed to resemble a beer pong game, though no drinking is required to enjoy this activity.
 It's essentially a foam mat with six holes located at each end in a pyramid shape, just like in other pong variations.
 Players are divided into two teams of two, and when one team sinks a putt, that particular hole is covered over with one of the 12 included hole covers.
 The first team to cover all six of their target holes is the winner.

-This game is intended to be exceptionally portable, so you can fold up the mat in a matter of seconds.
-Just unfold it wherever you want to play – indoors or outdoors, including on grass or even on sand at the beach.
-Two mini golf putters and two golf balls are provided, though you’ll need to purchase the carrying case separately, unless you have the inclination to maneuver the folded mat back into the shipping box it arrived in.
+This game is intended to be exceptionally portable so that you can fold up the mat in a matter of seconds.
+Just unfold it wherever you want to play, indoors or outdoors, including on grass or even on sand at the beach.
+Two mini golf putters and two golf balls are provided, though you'll need to purchase the carrying case separately.

 On the plus side, PutterBall is made of thick, durable foam with a decent rubber backing.
 Just don't expect the turf surface to be particularly smooth or get too caught up in determining the speed of the mat.
 This is a fun novelty game, after all, and isn't likely to replace the indoor putting mat you use for honing your putts.
 Because it's foldable, you're likely to encounter creases in the mat, though this shouldn't detract from your enjoyment of the game.